 The Hario V60 is a brewer that rewards precision and patience.
 Its open design gives you control over every variable, and once you dial in your technique, it delivers a beautifully clear and aromatic cup every time.

-If you are curious how it compares to other pour-over brewers, take a look at our Complete Guide to Pour-Over Coffee or our Kalita Wave 185 Brew Guide for a more forgiving option.
+If you are curious how it compares to other pour-over brewers, take a look at our Complete Guide to Pour-Over Coffee, our Chemex Brew Guide, or our Kalita Wave 185 Brew Guide for a more forgiving option.
+If you prefer a non-pour-over method with similar clarity, the AeroPress is worth exploring as well.